drunkard/ceph-readable-doc/html/_sources/rados/configuration/bluestore-config-ref.rst.txt

 .. confval:: osd_memory_cache_resize_interval

+手动调整缓存尺寸
+================
 ..
 Manual Cache Sizing

-手动调整缓存尺寸
-================

-The amount of memory consumed by each OSD for BlueStore's cache is determined by the ``bluestore_cache_size`` configuration option.
+The amount of memory consumed by each OSD for BlueStore caches is determined by the ``bluestore_cache_size`` configuration option.
 If that config option is not set (i.e., remains at 0), there is a different default value that is used depending on whether an HDD or